-THE EXPERIENCE OF A DOCTOR DURING HER RESIDENCY, DISCUSSING TIMELY TOPICS REGARDING MEDICINE, PREVENTION, AND SELF-CARE.
+THE EXPERIENCE OF A DOCTOR DURING HER POST-GRADUATE TRAINING, DISCUSSING TIMELY TOPICS REGARDING MEDICINE, PREVENTION, AND SELF-CARE.
 AN EXPRESSION OF PERSONAL STRUGGLE, GROWTH AND ACCOMPLISHMENT WITH A SPLASH OF HUMOR AND ADVOCACY FOR OTHERS ALONG THE WAY <3

 The time has come to write about my hands down, all time favorite medical topic: POOPING.

 I remember it vividly, being a 3rd year medical student and my senior resident giving me the daunting task of consulting cardiology for one of my patients.
 My heart dropped in my chest with fear, to do a seemingly simple task of calling a doctor to ask for their opinion.

 I’m always careful in discussing hyper-trendy topics, as the masses come forward with anecdotes and stories, ready to fight.
 Sometimes I’m not even given the chance to say, “Look!
 I think it may be a good thing!
 For x, y, and z.
 But probably not for your [insert very specific complaint.]”
 For anyone who reads this and wants to praise CBD as the almighty healer, I urge you to wonder why you may be triggered by objective information of what we know about it so far.

 It’s a weird time in teaching hospitals.
 I’m not sure if it’s been described before but I can’t be the first one to characterize the month of February as dreary for those in medical training, and not just because of the weather.